BlazingDB/blazingsql/README.md

 ```

 $CONDA_PREFIX now has a folder for the blazingsql repository.
-If you want to build any component individually, inside each component folder you can run conda/recipes/{component name}/build.sh (the components are: io, comms, engine, algebra and pyblazing).

 ## Contributing
 Have questions or feedback?
 Post a [new github issue](https://github.com/blazingdb/blazingsql/issues/new/choose).